 In primary school in Sydney, at Greenwich, we used to present school plays on Friday mornings.
 When I had been in a play, the following Monday morning, bullies in the playground who had never spoken to me before would give me a quiet, ‘Hello Henri’ as they walked by … That’s when I realised that this was what I wanted to do.
 I had no way of knowing how I was going to do it, but this is where the dream was born.

 When he wasn’t on stage, Henri studied.
-Both his parents and foster family had instilled in Henri a strong work ethic and both he and his sister went to university on Commonwealth scholarships, where Henri studied science and electrical engineering.
+Both his parents and foster family had instilled in Henri a strong work ethic.
+Both he and his sister went to university on Commonwealth scholarships.
+Henri studied science and electrical engineering.

 Changing languages all the time meant that English was not my strong suit.
 I didn’t read nearly enough to be good at it.
 Maths is universal.
 I was good at it and I wanted to reassure both my parents and myself that I wasn’t going to starve to death as an actor.